scientific-python/specs/steering-committee/_index.md

 # Implementation

-To accept a SPEC (i.e., assigning it a SPEC number, marking its discussion `Accepted`, and merging the PR) requires two members of the Steering Committee to approve and no members objecting.
+To accept a SPEC (i.e., assigning it a SPEC number, marking its discussion `Accepted`, and merging the pull request) requires two members of the Steering Committee to approve and no members objecting.
 Since the role of the Steering Committee is mainly to ensure that SPEC proposals are appropriate, objections should be rare.